nv-vn/ogen/README.md

 To regenerate the files from the `.opamcreate` file, you can run `opam create -refresh`.

+*WARNING: This will clear out changes to your current _oasis, opam, and .merlin files*

 ### Adding dependencies

 If you want to add a new dependency, you can do so using the following syntax: `opam create -depend <dependency>`,